-2. Draw the burner out of the combustion box, pulling the electrode grommets from the slots in the combustion box lower panel.
+2. Undo the screws securing the burner to the injector manifold (105e model only).
+Draw the burner out of the combustion box, pulling the electrode grommets from the slots in the combustion box lower panel.

 3. Disconnect the lead and grommet from the electrode being replaced.
 Undo the securing screw and withdraw the electrode to the burner.